TrueSparrowSystems/slackmin/README.md

 <br>

-**2. whiteListedChannels**

-`whiteListedChannels` is an array of channel ids which allows whitelisted users to execute slack commands in the whitelisted channel.
+**2. `whiteListedChannels`** is an array of channel ids which allows whitelisted users to execute slack commands in the whitelisted channel.
 Right click on the channel you created in your Slack workspace.
 From the options select `Open channel details`.
 You will find the Channel ID at the bottom of the channel details popup.

 <br>

-**3. slackDomain**

-`slackDomain` is your slack app's workspace domain.
+**3. `slackDomain`** is your slack app's workspace domain.
 It could be a team workspace or individual workspace.

 <br>

-**4. whitelistedUsers**

-`whitelistedUsers` is an array consisting of whitelisted slack member ids.
+**4. `whitelistedUsers`** is an array consisting of whitelisted slack member ids.
 Whitelisted users are channel admins who can execute commands in whitelisted channels.
 Refer [here](https://www.workast.com/help/articles/61000165203/) to get slack member id.

 ## Slackmin Middleware Usage